Univita Holdings, et al. - Preference Defense Lawyer

 • the transfer was in payment of a debt incurred by the debtor in the ordinary course of business or financial affairs of the debtor and the recipient (i.e., Defendant made the transfer under ordinary business terms).
 11 U.S.C. §547(c)(2).For more information, see our page on Preference Defense Litigation: http://www.tobialaw.com/delaware-preference-defense-lawyer.html

-If you conducted business with any of the Univita entities and especially if you have received a demand letter or a complaint, contact us here, email us at email@example.com or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule a free initial consultation.
+If you conducted business with any of the Univita entities and especially if you have received a demand letter or a complaint, contact us here, email us at firstname.lastname@example.org or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule an initial consultation.
 We can discuss the situation and share with you our initial observations at no charge.